-- At either "START/STOP" switch, press and hold the upper portion of the switch to start the generator.
+At either "START/STOP" switch, press and hold the upper portion of the switch to start the generator.
 Depending on the outside temperature the start process can take up to 15 seconds.
-Once the generator starts running, release the "START/STOP" switch. - 2.
-For better performance and engine life, especially in colder weather, let the generator engine warm up for two minutes before turning "on" 120-volt appliances.
+Once the generator starts running, release the "START/STOP" switch.

+- 2. An LED above the start switch will light when the generator is running. - 3.
+For better performance and engine life, especially in colder weather, let the generator engine warm up for two minutes before turning "ON" 120-volt appliances.